ProjetsPL/treehouse-theme/collections/_posts/us/why-you-should-plant-a-dogwood-tree-in-your-garden.md

   is it beneficial to have it in your garden? ➡️ Learn how to use a dogwood tree in your kitchen!"
 intro: Dogwood has many useful qualities.
-This unusual ornamental plant not only looks fantastic in your garden ut might also contribute to improving your health.
+This unusual ornamental plant not only looks fantastic in your garden but might also contribute to improving your health.
 Certain species of dogwood bear quite a tasty fruit of beneficial properties.
 Learn why you should consider planting a dogwood tree in your garden and how to use it in the kitchen.